NixOS/org/doc/vault.md

 The following people are vault owners (see [roles]):
 <!-- Keep this in sync with the code owners of this file! -->
 - @Mic92
+- @mweinelt
 - @zimbatm

-The following people are vault admins (see [roles]):
-- @mweinelt

-Owners and admins have access to all vault items, can invite new users, create new collections and delegate managers of them.
+Owners have access to all vault items, can invite new users, create new collections and delegate managers of them.